eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

         shared import java.jdbc "7";
     }

-An module `import` annotated `shared` is implicitly inherited by every module which imports the module with the `shared` module `import`.
+A module `import` annotated `shared` is implicitly inherited by every module which imports the module with the `shared` module `import`.